By Marco Túlio Lara

 Introduction

-The FIFA World Cup is set to kick off in Qatar on 20 November and millions of football fans around the world are looking forward to the event that will certainly deliver in terms of strong emotions and athletic achievement on the field.
-However, multiple issues continue to bedevil host country Qatar, the most prominent being accusations of “sportswashing” and human rights abuses as well as its still tenuous diplomatic standing with its neighbours.
+The FIFA World Cup is set to kick off in Qatar on 20 November.
+Football fans worldwide eagerly anticipate an event that promises intense emotions and athletic excellence on the field.
+However, multiple issues continue to bedevil host country Qatar, the most prominent being accusations of “sportswashing” and human rights abuses.
+As well as its still tenuous diplomatic standing with its neighbours.

 Sportswashing

-Qatar is considered an authoritarian regime according to the 2021 Democracy Index, with highly regulated civil liberties and a weak Consultative Assembly that acts as a rubber stamp for the monarchy.
-Such states often try to soften the perception of repression through the projection of soft power, especially in an ever-more globalised world, and in that, sports play an important role.
+Qatar is an authoritarian regime according to the 2021 Democracy Index.
+It has regulated civil liberties and a weak Consultative Assembly that acts as a rubber stamp for the monarchy.
+Authoritarian states often use soft power, including sports, to mitigate the perception of repression in a globalized world.

 “Sportswashing” attempts to shift focus from a lack of domestic freedoms to more attractive and socially accepted activities to improve a country’s international reputation through sports.
 It is a strategy that Qatar and its neighbours are very familiar with.
 United Kingdom (UK) football clubs Manchester City and Newcastle United are de facto owned by the United Arab Emirates (UAE) and Saudi Arabian governments, respectively.
 In 2011, Qatar joined the trend by purchasing the French club Paris Saint-Germain while the national flag carrier Qatar Airways sponsors multiple European and South American clubs.